livio/diymall-hm10-config/README.md

 ### Set iBeacon into service mode

 Places the iBeacon into service until the device's power is reset. iBeacon mode needs to be enabled first.
-See TODO provide link

 | Send           | Receive              |
 |----------------|----------------------|